Goal Zero Yeti 1500X: The Complete Buying Guide

 Solar Panel Compatibility

-Goal Zero manufactures a wide range of compatible panels — from the foldable 100W Nomad panels for backpack trips (though the 1500X is far too heavy to pair with backpacking panels in practice) to the rigid 200W Boulder series designed for permanent rooftop or ground installation.
+Goal Zero manufactures a wide range of compatible panels — from the foldable 100W Nomad panels (better suited to smaller Yeti models or compact stations like the Jackery Explorer 1000, since the 1500X's capacity is overkill for backpacking-scale solar input) to the rigid 200W Boulder series designed for permanent rooftop or ground installation.
 Two 300W Boulder panels wired in parallel hit the 600W solar input ceiling and are among the most popular pairings for truck camping and cabin use.
 Third-party panels also work, provided voltage stays under 50V and polarity is correct — the 1500X isn't locked to Goal Zero panels, which is a point in its favor.

 Yeti Link & Vehicle Integration